idmontie/IdeaPadWordPressTheme/README.md

 2. (*Optional*) Download, install, and activate the [MailChimp Plugin](https://wordpress.org/plugins/mailchimp-for-wp/).
 3. (*Optional*) Change your sidebar widgets!
 Keep in mind that this theme only supports minimal header menus.
 One level only!

+# Publishing

+If you are a writer/publisher, the following tips will help you get the most out of your blog:

+* Use the `<!--more-->` tag appropriately.
+If you don't use it, the theme will grab the first chunk of characters from your post as the excerpt.
+* Add a feature image to your posts and pages.
+It is what is displayed at the top of the page instead of the blue banner.
+* A feature image should be a high resolution image, and image around 2500x1000 or bigger will do.
+The focal point of the image should be in the center.

 # Developing

 We use SCSS.
 If you want to compile it, install NodeJS, Grunt, and Ruby.
 Then run: